 From the point of view of esotericism reincarnation or recurrence needs to exist because one life is not enough to create a permanent connection with higher centers.
-In other words one life is not enough to create an astral body that can live independent of a physical body.
+In other words one life is not enough time to create an astral body that can live independent of a physical body.

 It would be of iniquitous proportion to draw an eternal reward in consequence of so short a life. ~ Montaigne

 There are many different theories about how many lives are necessary.
 Nine is a number that seems to be popular, but then I’ve read authors who claim that it requires as many as ten-thousand.
 There is also a theory that it takes thousands of lives to get to the point where you begin to recognize that beneath the surface of life there are deeper possibilities, and that once you begin to see this, you will attract people and knowledge that will be able to help you.
 Another idea connected with this is that once you begin to find evidence that it’s possible for you to create a connection to higher centers, then, at that point, you only have a short number of lives (like nine) to evolve.
-I doubt there is a set number of lives needed create a soul.
-Creating consciousness is governed by natural laws and principles, not by rules.
+I doubt there is a set number of lives needed to create a soul.
+Conscious evolution is governed by natural laws and principles, not by rules.

 Memory of past lives is said to be possible, but it must be understood that this memory does not exist in the body or in the mind or even in the emotions.
-The only true way to remember past lives is to have a near permanent connection with the being lived in those lives, in other words a connection with the consciousness that was developed in past lives.
+The only true way to remember past lives is to have a near-permanent connection with the being lived in those lives, in other words a connection with the consciousness that experienced past lives.
 Even given the possibility of a permanent working of higher centers the knowledge of past lives would not be given automatically.
 The question you have to ask yourself is this: if you had a permanent connection with higher centers, why would you want to use that gift to explore past lives?
 It would be like any other endeavor.
 In other words, it would take your time and energy.
 Historically most spiritual figures have chosen to explore more compassionate and fruitful endeavors like teaching, healing, writing, and the arts.
 For instance Gurdjieff, as far as we know, didn’t concern himself with his past lives.

 Also it has to said that in general people who give you dates and names about their past lives are either lying or in imagination.
 When memories of past lives bleed through into this life, they are just that: memories or images.
 They don’t automatically come with dates and names.
 More or less memories of past lives are remembered in the same way that suppressed memories in this life are remembered.
 Also from my own experience the types of memories that are remembered (without a concerted effort) are traumas or highly emotional events.
-This is so because it is traumas and emotional events that evoke high centers and it is higher centers (probably the higher intellectual center) where these memories are available.
+This is so because it is traumas and emotional events that evoke high centers in any life, and it is higher centers (probably the higher intellectual center) where these memories reside.

 We can assume certain things about past lives without finding specific memories.
 For instance it is very likely that we all have had both male and female incarnations, and that we have had more lives where we have been poor than lives where we have been rich.
 This is just statistics.
 It also seems likely that we will attract lives that correct our misconceptions.
 For example, if you are unsympathetic or intolerant of a particular race or religion in this life, you may be born into that race or religion in order to learn to understand that religious or ethnic point of view.
-This assumes that you are evolving or ascending towards consciousness.
+This assumes that you are evolving or ascending towards greater consciousness.
 Descent is also possible.
 In descending souls prejudice becomes more and more fixed and the mind becomes more and more limited.
 Plato suggests that humans can descend into animals, and that animals can ascend to be men.

 The soul which obtained the twentieth lot chose the life of a lion, and this was the soul of Ajax the son of Telamon, who would not be a man, remembering the injustice which was done him in the judgment about the arms.
 The next was Agamemnon, who took the life of an eagle, because, like Ajax, he hated human nature by reason of his sufferings. ~ The Republic (Book 10)

 The universe is wildly extravagant when it comes to unconscious life.
-A tree may produce thousands of seeds and yet only a few actually grow into new trees.
 We don’t know how many planets the universe has produced, but from what we can observe only a very few are capable of supporting cellular life.
 What I am suggesting here is that the universe is constructed such in a way that it is willing to waste enormous unconscious resources to produce a few higher forms of life.
 The influences that seed unconscious life are almost unlimited, but conscious influences—influences having to do with growth and development of higher centers—are not wasted.
 If a spiritual leader or a great artist plays their role and learns all that that role has to offer, it would be wasteful for them to have to repeat it.
-But since that role recurs and since it exists in the history of our cause and effect, it must be played by someone else.
+But since that role recurs and since it exists in the history of cause and effect, it must be played by someone else.
 And if it was played with a connection to higher centers before, it will need to be played with a connection to higher centers when it recurs.
 Rembrandt cannot paint his painting without higher centers; it was one of the causes that made his paintings great.
 So if his soul has moved on to other challenges, another soul must step in and be Rembrandt.
 What this means is that there are conscious roles; that is, roles that are designed to bring a soul to permanent consciousness.
 It also means that there have been many Rembrandts.
 By analogy, we can understand this on our level through the example of a stage play.
 For instance, we know there have been many Hamlets.
 And even though the lines are always the same and the play always ends in the same way, each actor brings something different to the part.
 We can also see that it would be unprofitable for an actor to play Hamlet over and over again.
-(Recurrence.)
 The role of Hamlet needs a certain age and emotional maturity.
 An older, more mature Hamlet would be beyond the challenges set forth by the conflicts of the play.